SameerSDurgoji/10Bit_potentiometric_DAC/README.md

 It was observed that with increase in the resolution of DAC, the number of steps were increased, the stepsize reduced leading to a smoother step waveform.

 # Steps to install the tools and execute the pre layout design
+## Steps to install eSim
 1. Install the eSim tool using this [website](https://esim.fossee.in/downloads).
 Note: You can also refer to the eSim [Spoken Tutorial](https://spoken-tutorial.org/tutorial-search/?search_foss=eSim).
+2. The subcircuits of lower DACs is present in the [subcircuits](https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC/tree/main/subcircuits) folder.
+Copy its contents to the eSim subcircuit library (C:\FOSSEE\eSim\library\SubcircuitLibrary) in order to use the subcircuits in the schematic.

+## Executing the prelayout design simulations

-2. Clone this repository using the commands:
+1. Clone this repository using the commands:
 ```
 $ sudo apt install -y git
 $ git clone https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC.git
 ```

-3. The subcircuits of lower DACs is present in the [subcircuits](https://github.com/SameerSDurgoji/10Bit_potentiometric_DAC/tree/main/subcircuits) folder.
-Copy its contents to the eSim subcircuit library (C:\FOSSEE\eSim\library\SubcircuitLibrary) in order to use the subcircuits in the schematic.
-4. The entire sky130_fd_pr can be downloaded by following this [link](https://github.com/Deepak42074/vsdsram_sky130#installing-and-cloning-instructions).
+Note: The entire sky130_fd_pr can be downloaded by following this [link](https://github.com/Deepak42074/vsdsram_sky130#installing-and-cloning-instructions).
 The sky130_fd_pr folder should be placed in the DAC_Prelayout folder.
 However, the required model files are already present in DAC_Prelayout folder.

-5. The custom1.spice file should be placed in the models folder in sky130_fd_pr.
-6. The spice netlists with all the required subcircuits are present in DAC_Prelayout folder.
+2. Open the 10Bit_potentiometric_DAC folder in the terminal.

+3. Got to the respective DAC folder by using the command ```$ cd nbit_DAC/```

-7. To run the schematic, open the respective DAC folder in DAC_Prelayout in terminal and run the command:
+4. To run the schematic, run the command:
 ```
 $ ngspice <nbit_DAC1.cir.out>
 ```